rmnldwg/lymph/CONTRIBUTING.md

 First, thanks for considering to help out on this project!

+> [!WARNING]
-Before you start coding away and fixing some of the [:link:issues], let me give you an introduction of the standards and best-practices that we have tried to follow so far:
+> Before you start coding away and fixing some of the [:link:issues], please familiarize yourself with the conventions we try to adhere to.
+These are explained in our [:link:organization-wide wiki] on the one hand, and in this document as well.
+The content of the wiki is more general and probably also more up-to-date, so start there.

 ## Git